-2023 Holiday Travel Tips
+2024 Holiday Travel Tips

-Last Updated on March 11, 2024
+Last Updated on October 10, 2024

 With the holidays fast approaching, traveling internationally may be on your mind.
 Planning a trip is fun and exciting.
 However, foreign national employees and employers should note that there may be some immigration requirements to meet depending on the destination(s), including any transit travel through certain countries or regions.
-The following holiday travel tips will help you prepare for common immigration requirements and in turn, reduce stress, save time and ensure compliance.
+The following holiday travel tips will help you prepare for common immigration requirements and reduce stress, save time and ensure compliance.

 As always, if you have any questions, consult your legal counsel for assistance.

-2023 Holiday Travel Tips
+2024 Holiday Travel Tips

 Ensure Your Immigration Travel Documents Are Valid

-Visa stamps: Most nonimmigrant workers will need a valid visa stamp for the appropriate nonimmigrant category in their passport to re-enter the U.S. In most instances, if your visa stamp is expired, you will need to apply for a new visa at a U.S. Embassy/Consulate before you return.
+• To re-enter the U.S., most nonimmigrant workers will need a valid visa stamp on their passports for the appropriate nonimmigrant category.
+In most instances, if your visa stamp expires, you must apply for a new visa at a U.S. Embassy/Consulate before you return.

-Proof of Continuing Employment: Bring copies of your three most recent paystubs and/or an Employment Verification Letter from your employer to show continued employment in the U.S.
+• Bring copies of your three most recent paystubs and/or an Employment Verification Letter from your employer to show continued employment in the U.S.

-If your green card/Adjustment of Status Application is pending: If you have a pending green card or adjustment of status application, have your valid Advance Parole document or a valid H-1B visa or L-1A/L-1B nonimmigrant visa to re-enter the U.S.
+• If you have a pending green card or adjustment of status application, have your valid Advance Parole document or a valid H-1B visa or L-1A/L-1B nonimmigrant visa to re-enter the U.S.

-If you have a pending advance parole application: We recommend that you wait for it to be approved before traveling internationally, as the advance parole application may be denied if you depart the U.S. while it is still pending.
+• We recommend that you wait for it to be approved before traveling internationally.
+Your application may be denied if you depart the U.S. while it is still pending.

 Subscribe to Immigration News Alerts from Envoy